-You can also register your group on the Reading Groups for Everyone site and you can find out what other groups across the country are reading and apply for publisher offers.
+You can also register your group on the Reading Groups for Everyone site where you can also find out what other groups across the country are reading and apply for publisher offers.

 Choose what to read

 We have over 300 titles available for reading groups to borrow, ranging from debut novels to classics.
-Have a look at our stock list.
+Have a look at our stock lists.

 Borrowing sets of books

 We can lend you multiple copies of your chosen titles (usually up to 12 copies).
 We may also be able to provide the title in other formats such as large print or audio.

 There is a book request form for groups which we ask you to use.
 We recommend you suggest enough titles for the first year and we’re grateful if you could also use the space to fill in some reserve choices in case we’re not able to provide you with one of your chosen titles.
 We’ll notify your group contact when your set of books is ready to collect.
 Please return books promptly after use so they become available for others to use.

 It can be helpful to do a bit of research before the meeting, e.g. print off information about the novel from the author’s website, find interviews with the author or look at reviews.
 You can take it in turns to do this.

 A useful suggestion is for all members to come to the meeting with one question/talking point prepared beforehand - this way everyone feels involved and the onus doesn’t just fall on one person to provide all the discussion points.

 You’ll find that opinions may differ radically but there are no rights or wrongs - everyone’s opinion of a book is equally valid.